-Endpoints MUST support term-only queries.

-Endpoints SHOULD support terms combined with boolean operator queries (AND and OR), including sub-queries.
-Endpoints MAY also support NOT or PROX operator queries.
-If the Endpoint does not support a query, i.e. the used operators are not supported by the Endpoint, it MUST return an appropriate error message using the appropriate SRU diagnostic (LOC-DIAG).
+The Basic Search capability provides simple full-text search.
+Queries in Basic Search MUST be performed in the Contextual Query Language (OASIS-CQL).
+The Endpoint MUST support term-only queries.
+The Endpoint SHOULD support terms combined with boolean operator queries (AND and OR), including sub-queries.
+An Endpoint MAY also support NOT or PROX operator queries.
+If an Endpoint does not support a query, i.e. the used operators are not supported by the Endpoint, then it MUST return an appropriate error message using the appropriate SRU diagnostic (LOC-DIAG).